 Another reason to invest in Britannia Coins is that they present European and UK investors with the opportunity to purchase physical gold totally exempt from VAT.
 All of our Britannia coins are available to purchase VAT free and CGT exempt.

-The Britannia is a prestigious coin, famous all over the world.
+The Britannia is a prestigious coin, famous all over the world and makes an excellent companion to gold sovereign coins.
 It would make an excellent Christmas gift item for someone in the family or a loved one.
 So, as we can see, investing in a Britannia isn’t just about parking money and hedging risks.
 The coin is a true work of art and would make a fitting family heirloom to be passed down from one generation to the other.
 The coins come with their own case and are suitable for display as an outstanding work of art and a great symbol of British history.
 Call us on 020 7060 9992 to discuss how we may help you invest in the Britannia 2017.